markcollinscope/JAVASCRIPT-OBJECT-RELATIONAL-MAPPING/README.md

 It will help to understand the modular structure used here if you look at that.

+NB: this code was written c.
+2015, so it does not use modern JS features.
+It basically uses the "Module/Object" JS pattern, which utilised JS closures to 'hide' private data (in the OO/Class sense).
+It does, however, guarantee complete encapsulation - which is more than can be said for JS - even c.
+2020!
+For the record, nowadays I'm far more focused on Typescript, in any case.

 ## Source file depenency structure
 ```
 User        Photo